Back to Blog

 If you're my patient and something acute happens:

 I'm reachable directly.
 You text or call my cell and you reach me, not an answering service.
 If you're the adult child with your parent's consent on file, you can call too.
+(What 24/7 access actually feels like in real scenarios.)

 I talk to the ER team.
 When your parent arrives at the hospital, I can call the ER physician directly and provide the full medical history, medication list, recent labs, baseline status, and any clinical context that affects the decisions they're about to make.
 Most ER physicians are genuinely grateful for this; it changes what they do.